Stef-on-Github/IBMSkillsbuildHackathon/README.md

 - College Name - **[Nutan Institutes (NMVPM) ,Pune]**

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License with Restricted Distribution - see the [LICENSE](LICENSE) file for details.
+Please note that the Software may only be shared with IBM Skillbuild Hackathon Judges, Mentors, or other authorized personnel as designated by the Cirrus Creators team.
+Unauthorized distribution or sharing of the Software outside the permitted parties is strictly prohibited and will result in legal action.

+For inquiries regarding the permitted usage and distribution of this Software, please contact the Cirrus Creators team at [gogetterstef@gmail.com].